Turkey Creek Jack Johnson

-John "Turkey Creek Jack" Johnson (c.
-1847 – c.
-1887) was an American bookkeeper, lawyer, cattle handler and lawman.
+John "Turkey Creek Jack" Johnson (circa 1847 – 1887) was an American bookkeeper, lawyer, cattle handler, and lawman.
 He rode with Wyatt Earp as a member of the posse during the Earp Vendetta Ride.

 Early life

 Johnson was thought to be a former bookkeeper and lawyer, coming from Missouri.
-Wyatt Earp believed that Johnson's real name was John Blunt, but there is no evidence to support this and Blunt was not a gunman.
-It is known that in 1881 he was 34 years of age.
-He and his brothers are alleged to have fled Missouri after being involved in a violent street clash in the mining town of Webb City, Missouri.
-His supposed brother, Bud Blunt, a known drunkard who had killed a man in Tip Top, Arizona in 1881, was sent to Yuma Prison.
+Wyatt Earp believed that Johnson's real name was John Blunt, but no evidence to support this has been found, and Blunt was not a gunman.
+In 1881, he was 34 years of age.
+His brothers and he are alleged to have fled Missouri after being involved in a violent street clash in the mining town of Webb City, Missouri.
+His supposed brother, Bud Blunt, a known drunkard who had killed a man in Tip Top, Arizona, in 1881, was sent to Yuma Prison.
 Johnson was not actually a "gunman" in the traditional sense, but was inaccurately portrayed as such in Stuart N. Lake's mostly fictional book.
 Earp claimed to use him as an "informer" on the Cowboys.

 Gunfights 1872 and 1876

-Reportedly Johnson was involved in two gunfights:
+Reportedly, Johnson was involved in two gunfights: